fusionfabric/open-api-standard/Fields_and_Parameters.md

 |  time                       | full-time| `23:20:50.52Z` or `1996-12-19T16:39:57-08:00`        |
 |  partial-time               | partial-time| `23:20:50`  i.e. with no time zone information|

-The following table shows the associated Finastra rules:
+The following table shows the associated rules:

 | Rule Identifier  | Description  |
 |:-------:|:------------ |